UseToolSuite UseToolSuite

 100%

-About AI Text to Speech
+About Text to Speech

-AI Text to Speech converts written text into natural-sounding spoken audio using your browser's built-in speech synthesis engine.
+Text to Speech converts written text into natural-sounding spoken audio using your browser's built-in speech synthesis engine.
 It supports 50+ languages and multiple voice options — from deep male voices to high-pitched female voices — with adjustable speed, pitch, and volume controls.
 The entire process runs locally in your browser using the Web Speech API: your text is never sent to any external server, making it completely private and secure for sensitive content.

 How browser-based text-to-speech works